FarPlay Quick Start

 Before connecting to anyone else, it's a good idea to test your audio locally.
 Click New Session, then Enter Session.
 This will take you to the main FarPlay window.

-Start with the simplest case: under Devices, choose your computer's internal mic as the microphone, and your built-in headphone output as the headphones.
-When you make a sound, you should now see movement in the volume meter under Your Sound at the top of the window (if not, make sure you've granted FarPlay mic permissions).
-If you're on Windows, click here for extra help.
+Plug in your wired headphones, then start with the simplest case: under Devices, choose your computer's internal mic as the microphone, and your built-in headphone output as the headphones.
+When you make a sound, you should now see movement in the volume meter under Your Sound at the top of the window (if not, make sure you've granted FarPlay mic permissions on Mac).
+To test your headphones, move the Monitor slider under the volume meter to the right.
+You should now hear your own voice in your headphones as you talk.
+(If you're an advanced user, particularly on Windows, this may be a good time to fine-tune your audio preferences for the best possible latency.)

 • Create a session, or join an existing one

-Now you're ready to connect to someone else.
-First, make sure that you're connected to Ethernet and that your WiFi is off.
-If you're creating a session, click New Session, then copy the Session ID so you can share it with the other participant (by email or text, for example).
+Now you're ready to connect to others.
+First, if you're planning to play music over FarPlay, make sure that you're connected to Ethernet (for other uses, this is less important).
+If you're creating a session, click New Session, then copy the Session ID so you can share it with the other participants (by email or text, for example).
 Otherwise, click Join Session and enter the Session ID you've been given.
 Then, click Enter Session.
+(To create sessions with more than 2 participants, please subscribe).

 • Choose your audio devices